Reminders for when the holiday season doesn’t feel so jolly

 Here are some Reminders if you just don’t feel so jolly this year (ps. and that’s okay)

-Given that 2020 has been really rough.
-I’ve come up with some gentle reminders for you to keep in mind this holiday period – Take what you need and leave the rest.
+Given that the past 18-months have been really rough. here are some gentle reminders for you to keep in mind this holiday period – Take what you need and leave the rest.

 - You do not have to celebrate Christmas this year – there I said it.
 If your heart isn’t in it this year, it’s okay to use this day however you see fit.
 Spending it alone?
 Taking your dog to the beach?
 Playing games?
 Leaving family lunch early to go for a run?
 Whatever you need to do for your mental health – give it a go.